-- Stereotactic craniotomy: During this procedure, a CT scan or MRI is used to accurately determine the area of the brain requiring treatment and finding areas of health versus abnormal tissue.
+- Stereotactic Craniotomy: During this procedure, a CT scan or MRI is used to accurately determine the area of the brain requiring treatment and finding areas of healthy versus abnormal tissue.

 - Extended Bifrontal Craniotomy: During this procedure, surgeons will make an incision behind the hairline, temporarily removing the bone forming the orbital and forehead shape.

 - Minimally Invasive Supra-Orbital “Eyebrow” Craniotomy: During this procedure, access to the brain is obtained by a small incision within the eyebrow.
 The potential benefits to this method include less pain, faster recovery and minimal post-operative scarring.

 - Retro-Sigmoid “Keyhole” Craniotomy: During this procedure, access to the base of the skull is made through a small incision made behind the ear.
 The potential benefits to this method include less pain, faster recovery and reduced post-operative scarring.

 - Orbitozygomatic Craniotomy: During this procedure an attempt to minimize brain damage is made by temporarily removing the bone which contours the cheek and the orbit (eye socket) allowing for better access to the brain.

 - Translabyrinthine Craniotomy: During this procedure, which typically will result in permanent hearing loss, access to the brain is obtained through an incision made behind the ear, with removal of bones including the mastoid bone and inner ear bones.

 - Crainectomy: During this procedure, a portion of the skull will be permanently removed.

 What are the risks associated with craniotomy?

 As with any surgical procedure, there are risks and side effects associated with undergoing a craniotomy.
 Risks and side effects associated with craniotomy vary depending on the location within the brain being operated on, but may include: